Spooky Tooth

 Price: $50.00

-Enduring another round of personnel turmoil, the band saw Bryson Graham and Ian Herbet replaced by Mike Kellie (back for another round) and ex-Grease Band bassist Chris Stewart.
-Adding to the group's problems, longtime US label A&M dropped the band.
+Enduring another round of personnel turmoil, the band saw Bryson Graham and Ian Herbet replaced by Mike Kellie (back for another round with the group) and ex-Grease Band bassist Chris Stewart.
+Adding to the group's problems, longtime US label A&M had dropped the band.
 As a result 1973's "Witness" found the revamped quintet relocating to New York and recording for Chris Blackwell's Island Records.
-With Gary Wright responsible for penning most of the nine tracks, the collection was full of mid-tempo rockers that aptly displayed Harrison and Wright's wailing vocals and the group's instantly recognizable over-the-top mixture of keyboards and guitar.
+With Gary Wright responsible for penning most of the nine tracks, the collection was full of mid-tempo rockers that aptly displayed group's instantly recognizable over-the-top mixture of keyboards and guitar.
+In Harrison and Wright they were blessed with a pair of strong singers, though both frequently sounded like their throats were full of phlegm and it took some effort to figure out which was handling lead vocals.
 While the album did little to expand their musical horizons, all nine tracks were professional, with most of the songs at least modestly enjoyable.
-Yeah, there were some real turkeys here (the ballads 'Wings on My Heart' and '' were awful), but there were also some real gems including 'Ocean of Power', 'Things Change' and 'As Long As the World Keeps Turning'.
+Yeah, there were some real turkeys here.
+The ballads 'Wings on My Heart' and 'Pyramids' were forgettable, but there were also some real gems including the atmospheric rocker 'Ocean of Power', 'Things Change' and the surprisingly pop-ish 'As Long As the World Keeps Turning'.
 Another highlight, Harrison simply killed on the molten-guitar rocker 'Don't Ever Stray Away'.
-Continuing there gradual loss of audience, the album only reached # 99 on the US charts.
+Certainly not their creative zenith, but a nice rebound.
+Unfortunately Island didn't seem to have much interest in promoting the album which saw a continuation of their gradual loss of audience.
+The album only reached # 99 on the US Billboard charts.

 "Witness" track listing: